You are here:

 Nursing Outcomes & Career Options

 Nurses are an integral part of the health care team.
 Nurses help patients cope with illness and provide the care needed for each patient.
 The BSN prepares students for professional nursing in acute and community settings.
 Nurses may also serve as advocates for patients, families and communities.
-Nurses may find employment in private and public health agencies, doctor’s offices, hospitals, rehabilitative centers, clinics, schools, industry, and nursing homes.
+Nurses may find employment in private and public health agencies, doctor’s offices, hospitals, rehabilitation centers, clinics, schools, industry, and nursing homes.

 Educational Qualifications